Defence Global Competitiveness Grant

 - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period

 - contingency costs up to a maximum of 10 per cent of the eligible project costs

 What companies are eligible for funding?

-- Be either a company, incorporated in Australia OR an incorporated trustee on behalf of a trust
+- a corporate trustee acting on behalf of a trust

 How can I increase my chances of winning this grant?